What Are the Top Misconceptions About Wrongful Death Cases?

 A lot of times they will wait and force people to hire an attorney and file suit.
-Phillips, Worthington and Allen have had several cases where that has happened.
+Phillips & Allen P.A. have had several cases where that has happened.
 Sometimes people on their own don’t even get a call from the insurance company who is responsible.
 Essentially once suit is filed then they come out of the woodwork and then there are settlement offers or some type of dialogue with them.

 What is Contributory Negligence In A Wrongful Death Suit?

 There are a few states that still have the old contributory negligence laws in effect.
 Maryland is one of those states.
 The difference is that a jury determines fault.
 In Maryland a jury can determine that a person who passed away was 1% at fault themselves for the accident.
 Then the court can say that the person gets no recovery whatsoever.

 As compared to comparative negligence states where if somebody who is killed as a result of an injury and a wrongful death contributes to it in some way, a jury would essentially apportion damages by a percentage as to what percentage is this person at fault for their own injuries.